ashbrooke8/COMP4513-Asg2/README.md

 This assignment is a React, single-page application that consists of different views to display fetched art data for different dashboard catagories:

+- Login: users are able to click "Login" to enter and start exploring Art Explorer.

 - Artists: displays a list of artists that when selected, display more information and all of their paintings.

 - Paintings: allows the user to either view all of the paintings, or filter them based on criteria.